 Limit yourself to two fonts per printed piece.
-Choosing a specific font style can change the look and feel of your printed materials and the message your trying to convey.
-Choose contrasting fonts to make the content more visually appealing.
-For example, use an eye-catching sans serif font like Gill Sans or Helvetica for your title or headline and make sure your body content is easily read by choosing a serif font such as Baskerville or Times New Roman.
+Choosing a specific font style can change the look and feel of your printed materials and the message you’re trying to convey.
+Choose different fonts to make the content more visually appealing.
+For example, use an eye-catching sans-serif font like Gill Sans or Helvetica for your title or headline and make sure your body content is easily read by choosing a serif font such as Baskerville or Times New Roman.

 Best Fonts for Print

 When designing and printing business cards or other marketing materials, be mindful of space.
-Some typefaces are fat and wide like Franklin Gothic and will take up a large amount of space.
+Some typefaces are fat and full like Franklin Gothic and will take up a significant amount of space.
 There are times where there isn’t a lot of space available and including these fonts may be challenging.
-Other fonts can be thin and narrow such as Didot and can be a better choice when there is little space to work with.
-The information on your printed piece is generally the main focus, and it’s key to make a lasting first impression.
-Make sure that the fonts you choose are both visually interesting and comprehensible to your audience.
+Other fonts can be thin and narrow such as Didot and can be a better choice when there is little space.
+The information on your printed piece is generally the primary focus, and it’s key to make a lasting first impression.
+Make sure that the fonts you choose are both visually exciting and comprehensible to your audience.

 For general questions or information, please contact us by filling out our contact form.
 If you have questions about our graphic design services, please fill out our contact form on the design page.